usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **9.5.1 New Construction**

 In new construction all public use and common use areas are required to be designed and constructed to comply with section 4.
-At least one of each type of amenity (such as washers, dryers and similar equipment installed for the use of occupants) in each common area shall be accessible and shall be located on an accessible route to any accessible unit or sleeping accommodation. <br/>**EXCEPTION**: Where elevators are not provided as allowed in 4.1.3(5), accessible amenities are not required on inaccessible floors as long as one of each type is provided in common areas on accessible floors.
+At least one of each type of amenity (such as washers, dryers and similar equipment installed for the use of occupants) in each common area shall be accessible and shall be located on an accessible route to any accessible unit or sleeping accommodation.

+EXCEPTION: Where elevators are not provided as allowed in 4.1.3(5), accessible amenities are not required on inaccessible floors as long as one of each type is provided in common areas on accessible floors.

 **9.5.2 Alterations**

-1. Social service establishments which are not homeless shelters:
+(1) Social service establishments which are not homeless shelters:

-   - (a) The provisions of 9.5.3 and 9.1.5 shall apply to sleeping rooms and beds.
+(a) The provisions of 9.5.3 and 9.1.5 shall apply to sleeping rooms and beds.

-   - (b) Alteration of other areas shall be consistent with the new construction provisions of 9.5.1.
+(b) Alteration of other areas shall be consistent with the new construction provisions of 9.5.1.

-2. Homeless shelters.
+(2) Homeless shelters.
 If the following elements are altered, the following requirements apply:

-   - (a) at least one public entrance shall allow a person with mobility impairments to approach, enter and exit including a minimum clear door width of 32 in (815 mm).
+(a) at least one public entrance shall allow a person with mobility impairments to approach, enter and exit including a minimum clear door width of 32 in (815 mm).

-   - (b) sleeping space for homeless persons as provided in the scoping provisions of 9.1.2 shall include doors to the sleeping area with a minimum clear width of 32 in (815 mm) and maneuvering space around the beds for persons with mobility impairments complying with 9.2.2(1).
+(b) sleeping space for homeless persons as provided in the scoping provisions of 9.1.2 shall include doors to the sleeping area with a minimum clear width of 32 in (815 mm) and maneuvering space around the beds for persons with mobility impairments complying with 9.2.2(1).

-   - (c) at least one toilet room for each gender or one unisex toilet room shall have a minimum clear door width of 32 in (815 mm), minimum turning space complying with 4.2.3, one water closet complying with 4.16, one lavatory complying with 4.19 and the door shall have a privacy latch; and, if provided, at least one tub or shower shall comply with 4.20 or 4.21, respectively.
+(c) at least one toilet room for each gender or one unisex toilet room shall have a minimum clear door width of 32 in (815 mm), minimum turning space complying with 4.2.3, one water closet complying with 4.16, one lavatory complying with 4.19 and the door shall have a privacy latch; and, if provided, at least one tub or shower shall comply with 4.20 or 4.21, respectively.

-   - (d) at least one common area which a person with mobility impairments can approach, enter and exit including a minimum clear door width of 32 in (815 mm).
+(d) at least one common area which a person with mobility impairments can approach, enter and exit including a minimum clear door width of 32 in (815 mm).

-   - (e) at least one route connecting elements (a), (b), (c) and (d) which a person with mobility impairments can use including minimum clear width of 36 in (915 mm), passing space complying with 4.3.4, turning space complying with 4.2.3 and changes in levels complying with 4.3.8.
+(e) at least one route connecting elements (a), (b), (c) and (d) which a person with mobility impairments can use including minimum clear width of 36 in (915 mm), passing space complying with 4.3.4, turning space complying with 4.2.3 and changes in levels complying with 4.3.8.

-   - (f) homeless shelters can comply with the provisions of (a)-(e) by providing the above elements on one accessible floor.
+(f) homeless shelters can comply with the provisions of (a)-(e) by providing the above elements on one accessible floor.

 **9.5.3.
 Accessible Sleeping Accommodations in New Construction**